Māori Cultural Workshop

 Students in this programme will learn to assess and treat people who, because of illness, injury or circumstance, are limited in their ability to undertake daily activities.

-You will study occupational therapy theory on campus, with the practice components of the programme being applied during field work placements, which are incorporated throughout the three years of the programme.
+Students will study occupational therapy theory on campus, with the practice components of the programme being applied during field work placements.

 The programme is delivered at Wintec, on the Hamilton City Campus, by Otago Polytechnic tutors.

 This qualification leads to registration to practise as an occupational therapist in New Zealand, and is recognised by the World Federation of Occupational Therapists.

 International students will be individually assessed to ensure they meet degree-level entry requirements.
 All students (international and domestic) for whom English is not a first language:

 Are you ready for your first day of class?
 Check out your start date and where you need to be.
 You can also find useful information about studying at Wintec on our Welcome page.

 Wintec extends a warm invitation to all new students to attend a Pōwhiri to welcome the semester ahead.
 After formalities, light refreshments will be served in the marae dining room, Te Kōpū Mānia o Kirikiriroa, Wintec City Campus.